haproxytech/kubernetes-ingress/documentation/annotations.md

   Available on:  `configmap`

-  :information_source: The prometheus endpoint is enabled with the [--prometheus](controller.md#--prometheus) controller argument and listens on [--controller-port](controller.md#--controller-port).
+  :information_source: The prometheus endpoint is enabled with the `--prometheus` controller argument and listens on the port set by `--controller-port`.

 Possible values: